rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 The AI's memories will now include what it was thinking and where, for example...

 > ...
-I was approaching a bend in the road and about to slow down when I heard a loud noise off to the side that reminded me of an accelerating motorbike...
+I was approaching a bend in the road and was about to slow down when I heard a loud noise off to the side that reminded me of an accelerating motorbike...

 In theory this can go to an arbitrary depth...